-The creative team have completed the development stage of Sharko, with the support of our development partners.
-Our producers are now in the process of financing the documentary with the aim to move into pre production in January 2021 with the project ready for distribution and film festivals after July 2021.
+The creative team have completed the development stage of Sharko, with the support of our partners.
+Our producers are now in the process of financing the documentary which will move into pre production in January 2021, with the project ready for distribution and film festivals after July 2021.

 WHAT IS IT?